mtumilowicz/java11-birthday-paradox/README.md

 _Reference_: https://en.wikipedia.org/wiki/Birthday_problem

 # definition
+Assumption - year has 365 days.

 In probability theory, the birthday problem or birthday paradox concerns the probability that, in a set of n randomly chosen people, some pair of them will have the same birthday.

-Assumption - year has 365 days.
+Interesting conclusions (based on the assumption that each day of the year is equally probable for a birthday):
 * `99.9%` probability is reached with just 70 people
 * `50%` probability with 23 people.

-These conclusions are based on the assumption that each day of the year (excluding February 29) is equally probable for a birthday.

 # proof
 * `50%` probability with 23 people.